dfinity/gix-components/HACKING.md

 > Playwright Test includes the ability to produce and visually compare screenshots using `await expect(page).toHaveScreenshot()`.
 On first execution, Playwright test will generate reference screenshots.
 Subsequent runs will compare against the reference.

-To implement a test proceed as following:
+To implement a test, follow these steps:

-1. Add an e2e test in `./e2e`
+1. Add an e2e test in the `./e2e` directory.
-2. Implement the test by automating an action browsing the documentation website
+2. Implement the test by automating an action on the documentation website:
-   a.
-Use `await expect(page).toHaveScreenshot()` within the test
+   - Use `await expect(page).toHaveScreenshot()` within the test
-   b.
-Commonly a `data-tid="showcase"` is used to wrap the showcase section of the page that is tested and is used within the test to scroll to the particular section
+   - Commonly, a `data-tid="showcase"` is used to wrap the showcase section of the page being tested and is used within the test to scroll to the particular location
-3. Run a first time locally `npm run e2e` to generate the screenshots
+3. Run the e2e test locally using `npm run e2e` to generate the screenshots
-4. Run a second time locally `npm run e2e` to validate the test
+4. Run the e2e test locally again using `npm run e2e` to validate the test
-5. Add the screenshots to Git
+5. Add the generated screenshots to Git
-6. Create a PR
+6. Create a PR for your changes
-7. Open the GitHub Actions: [Update snapshots](https://github.com/dfinity/gix-components/actions/workflows/snapshots.yml)
+7. Open the GitHub Actions page and navigate to [Update snapshots](https://github.com/dfinity/gix-components/actions/workflows/snapshots.yml)
-8. Trigger the generation of the screenshots for the CI by manually running the workflow
+8. Manually trigger the generation of screenshots for the CI by running the workflow using your PR or branch
-   a.
-Use your PR / branch to run the workflow from

-This particular last step will generate the screenshots for the CI and will add those to your PR.
-This job can be triggered again any time you make changes, regardless if the test changes or not.
+This last step will generate the screenshots for the CI and add them to your PR.
+You can trigger this job again at any time you make changes, regardless of whether the test itself changes or not.

 ## Deployment